CharulRathore/RetroSnake-PyGame/README.md

-# Python Retro Snake Game with Pygame
+# Retro Snake Game with Pygame